gameserverapp/Platform/Documentation/docs/dashboard/community/getting_started.md

 ### Create events

 #### 1. Click `+ Add event`

-Click `+ Add event` in the __top-right corner__ on the [Calendar overview page](https://dash.gameserverapp.com/community/calendar).
+Click `+ Add event` in the **top-right corner** on the [Calendar overview page](https://dash.gameserverapp.com/community/calendar).

 ![Community - Calendar - Create event 1](/img/dashboard/community/getting_started/create_event_1.jpg)

 #### 2. Add content

-Add a title, and image and description for the event.
+Enter a title, upload an image, and write a description for the event.

 ![Community - Calendar - Create event 2](/img/dashboard/community/getting_started/create_event_2.jpg)

 #### 3. Discord settings

-Use the bot to announce the event on Discord and post a reminder when the event begins.
+Configure the bot to announce the event in Discord and to send a reminder when it starts.

-Select a Discord role that should be assigned to players that sign up as participant.
+Choose a Discord role that will be assigned to participants who sign up.

 ![Community - Calendar - Create event 2](/img/dashboard/community/getting_started/create_event_3.jpg)

 #### 4. Event settings

-Select the related game server(s) and enter a `Starts at` and `Ends at` date & time.
+Select the game server(s) that relate to the event.
+Then set the `starts at` and `ends at` date/time.

 ![Community - Calendar - Create event 2](/img/dashboard/community/getting_started/create_event_4.jpg)

 ### Manage events

-You can delete an event via the [Calendar overview page](https://dash.gameserverapp.com/community/calendar).
+You can delete events from the [Calendar overview page](https://dash.gameserverapp.com/community/calendar).

 ![Community - Calendar - Manage events 1](/img/dashboard/community/getting_started/manage_calendar_1.jpg)

 ## Reviews

-Receive feedback from players to help the admin team improve the community.
-Including happiness trends.
+Gather player feedback to help your admin team improve the community.
+Track trends in player happiness over time.

 [Go to Reviews >](https://dash.gameserverapp.com/community/reviews)

 ![Community - Reviews - Overview](/img/dashboard/community/getting_started/reviews_overview.jpg)

 ### Review settings

-Set up automated reporting to Discord and configure how long players should be playing on the game servers before they can post a review
+Enable automatic reporting to your Discord server and define how long a player must be active on your server before they’re allowed to leave a review.

 ![Community - Reviews - Settings](/img/dashboard/community/getting_started/reviews_settings.jpg)